Meme1079/PsychWiki/PsychWiki_Source/Shader Functions.md

 Sets the intensity of the shader

 - `name` - The Shader name
-- `glslVersion` - The Intensity of the shader
+- `glslVersion` - The intensity of the shader

 ### setSpriteShader(obj:String, shader:String)
 Sets the shader of the object